 You can take Tylenol (acetaminophen) and/or Ibuprofen, Naproxen for fever and muscle aches.
 Mucinex (guaifenesin) can help relieve chest congestion.
-Vicks VapoRub is helpful to improve breathing through the congested nose.
-But it should not be used in toddlers under the age of 2.
-You should also avoid the Cold and Flu formulas which contain antihistamines and decongestants, as these ingredients may actually prolong your illness.
+Vicks VapoRub is helpful to improve breathing through the congested nose, but it should not be used in toddlers under the age of 2.
+You should also avoid Cold and Flu formulas which contain antihistamines and decongestants, as these ingredients may actually prolong your illness.
 Click here to learn in more detail why you should not use Cold and Flu formulas.

 You can also drink Z-Tea , which helps to relieve symptoms of COVID.
 At the same time, it enhances your own immune system to fight the coronavirus that causes COVID.

 2. MONOCLONAL ANTIBODIES

 It is a very effective treatment against COVID-19.
 Monoclonal antibodies can prevent you from getting sick – in the first place – if you are exposed to a person with COVID-19.
 For those who start to have symptoms, this treatment can stop the progression of the illness and prevent hospitalizations or death.